In Blog // 23 Oct 2025

 In educational and learning (school, college, university and independent training providers): Integrating sustainability topics into all subjects – contextualising is key here.
 Designing education systems that embed sustainability across curricula and teacher training.

-You can read more about how this is being done through the work of EAUC following this link – Education for Sustainable Development: Tools, resources and information | EAUC
+You can read more about how this is being done through the work of EAUC following this link – EAUC : The Environmental Association for Universities and Colleges

 💬 Final Thoughts